 As the Shareholders' Meeting is requested to vote on delegations of authority to the Board of Directors that might entail future share capital increases, it is proposed that, by voting on the 21st resolution, you delegate authority to the Board of Directors to decide on a share capital increase of a maximum nominal amount corresponding to 2% of the share capital at the close of this Shareholders' Meeting, by way of an issue of shares or securities granting access to the share capital with cancellation of Preferential Subscription Rights, reserved for members of one or more employee savings plans in place within the Company or the Group.
-This limit would be deducted from the share capital increase limit set in the 15th resolution.
+This limit would be deducted from the share capital increase limit set in the 15th resolution, as well as from the maximum Overall Limit set in the 14th resolution.